cakefs-unreal/cakefs-unreal.github.io/docs/core-api/error-handling.md

 	{{ bp_img_error_handling('Search Callback Definition') }}

 	First, let's look at a minimal error handling example.
-The bool returned by a search traversal is only true if the search was successful.
+We can use the `WasSuccessful` function on the search result to see if our search was successful.
 Since we're trying to gather three text files, we can be certain that a true value for this outcome means we did indeed gather three text files from the target directory.

 	{{ bp_img_error_handling('Minimal Error Handling Search') }}